Robust Fixed-Order Controller Design for Uncertain Systems with Generalized Common Lyapunov Strictly Positive Realness Characterization: Illustrative example

 The robust stability can be easily verified against the existence of parametric uncertainties.
 Furthermore, the bode diagrams of the uncertain plant $\tilde P(s)$, the controller $K(s)$, and the open-loop system $\tilde P(s)K(s)$ are shown in Fig.~\ref{fig:openloop}.
 Also, Fig.~\ref{fig:sensitivity} and Fig.~\ref{fig:csensitivity} depict the bode diagrams of the sensitivity and complementary sensitivity functions, respectively, and they clearly show that the design specifications on robust performance in terms of the sensitivity and complementary sensitivity functions are met.

 To demonstrate the effectiveness of the proposed development in terms of computational efficiency and system performance, a comparison study is conducted.
 In the following, our proposed approach in this work is denoted by Method 1.
 Also, another two approaches based on the GKYP lemma are used for comparative purposes, and the Hurwitz polynomial is kept the same.
 Note that the approach presented in~\cite{ma2019robust} is denoted by Method 2, which is a more conservative design approach as it provides only a sufficient condition for the performance guarantee.
 Moreover, the approach presented in~\cite{zhu2019dual} is denoted by Method 3, which gives the fixed-order controller design principle considering all the extreme systems in the uncertain domain without loss of conservatism.
 The number of parametric uncertainties in the plant model is 4, and thus the number of LMIs in Method 3 is 80 (16 sets), while both Method 1 and Method 2 give only 5 LMIs (1 set) to solve.
 Generally, it is the typical case that the size of each LMI in these methods is the same, respectively.
-By solving these LMIs, the processing time (solvertime) in both methods is recorded, which is given by 0.7672 s, 1.5872 s, and 256.6223 s, respectively.
+By solving these LMIs, the processing time (solvertime) in all these methods is recorded, which is given by 0.7672 s, 1.5872 s, and 256.6223 s, respectively.
+From the above results, it is clear that our proposed method is slightly more efficient than Method 2, but it shows significant improvement compared with Method 3.

 With Method 2, the controller parameters are given by $x_1=0.7811$, $y_0=1.9825$, $y_1=2.8963$, $y_2=1.1919$; with Method 3, the controller parameters are given by $x_1=0.2514$, $y_0=14.4982$, $y_1=7.1815$, $y_2=1.5031$.
-Next, a simulation study in the time domain is presented, where a step tracking problem is investigated.
-The details are depicted in Fig.~\ref{fig:per}, and it can be clearly observed that Method 1 and Method 3 give rather good system performance, while Method 2 suffers from conservatism.
-Due to the fact that Method 3 is much more time-consuming than Method 1, this successfully validates our claims and contributions.
+Next, a simulation study in the time domain is presented, where a step tracking problem is investigated, and the details are depicted in Fig.~\ref{fig:per}.
+The values of the Root-Mean-Square Error (RMSE) attained using these three methods are given by 0.0901, 0.2573, and 0.1035, respectively.
+The maximum overshoot is given by 7.98\%, 28.14\%, and 9.28\%, respectively.
+For the Steady-State Error (SSE), it can be easily calculated, which is given by 0 for all these methods.
+It can be clearly observed that Method 1 and Method 3 give rather good system performance, while Method 2 suffers from conservatism.
+Comparing Method 1 and Method 3, Method 3 is much more time-consuming.
+Based on the discussions above, our claims and contributions are successfully validated.